Joseph R. Cohen DDS

 Her educational interests are in myofascial pain, neuropathic pain, oral mucosal diseases, management of obstructive sleep apnea with mandibular advancement devices, and the dental management of medically complex patients.
 She has authored several publications that encompass these topics, and her current research endeavors are focused on the management of myofascial pain affecting the orofacial structures, the dental management of patients taking direct oral anticoagulants, and the dental management of patients undergoing head and neck cancer therapy.
 She also serves as a peer-reviewer of scientific articles for dental journals.
 Furthermore, she has lectured at several local and national dental meetings on various topics on orofacial pain and oral medicine-related conditions.

-Dr. Patel maintains her membership in the American Academy of Orofacial Pain, and American Academy of Oral Medicine, Central Arizona Dental Society, Arizona Dental Association, American Dental Association, and American Dental Education Association.
+Dr. Patel maintains her membership in the American Academy of Orofacial Pain, and American Academy of Oral Medicine, Central Arizona Dental Society, Arizona Dental Association, American Dental Association and American Dental Education Association.

-Dharti N. Patel DMD FDS RCS
+Dharti N. Patel DMD ND

 Dr. Dharti Patel received her dental degree in 2002 from the University of Pennsylvania School of Dental Medicine.
 She completed her Fellowship in Oral Medicine at the University of Medicine and Dentistry of New Jersey in 2004, serving as Chief Resident of the Dental Division at the University Hospital, joining the faculty at the New Jersey Dental School as a Clinical Assistant Professor in the Department of Diagnostic Sciences and Division of Oral Medicine.